andretms/Scratch/README.md

 Microsoft Authentication Library
 =====================================

-Description that should be at most a few lines.
-We want to keep the README to one page if possible.
-The rest should be documented in code or docs.

-* Bullets are fine
-* if used in moderatio

-Of course.
+The MSAL library for <platform> gives your app the ability to begin using the [Microsoft Cloud](https://cloud.microsoft.com) by supporting [Microsoft Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com).

 ## Example

 This is a

-`only few lines of sample code to call the API.
+`few lines of sample code to call the API.
 Should be aquireToken for whatever platform.
 Nothing more.`

 and larger documentation should go below, but really should be in docs.